Portland pictures : JustWeymouth

 Weymouth Holiday Guide

-If you look to the top of Portland, the Verne Citadel dominates, originally built as an inpenetrable fortress to defend Portland Harbour, it later became the Verne prison and is now an imigration removal centre.
-The Verne Citadel is a listed building and with its high ditches and walls and commanding views across Portland Harbour it is obvious why its location was chosen.
-Close to the Verne can be found the high angle batteries, also part of the defence of Portland Harbour, along with The Verne.
-The high angle battery as the name suggests used guns to fire at a high angle allowing the shell to drop down on its targets around Portland Harbour.
-The High angle battery today is a derelict set of tunnels that can be found close to the Verne.
-Also worth a visit close to the Verne is Fancys farm - a community farm with free entry, you will find animals ranging from goats and dogs to Wallabies, a cafe is also available for refreshments.
-Fancys farm is a must for the little ones if you are visiting Portland.
+If you look towards the top of Portland, the Verne Citadel sits at the highest point on the island.
+Formerly a Fortress, built to protect the important Portland Harbour, it now operates as a prison.
+The Verne Citadel is a very impressive listed building, huge walls and ditches made it a totally impenetrable fortress.
+Close to the Verne can be found the High Angle Batteries, these also formed part of the defence of Portland Harbour, along with The Verne.
+The High Angle Battery was designed to enable guns to fire at a high angle allowing the shell to drop down on its targets around Portland Harbour.
+Today, the High Angle Battery is a derelict set of tunnels that can be found close to the Verne.

-Driving back from the viewing points high up on Portland, follow the road towards Easton and you will find Portland Museum and close by you will see parking for Church Ope Cove.
-Follow the signs and after walking down the small alley that runs past quaint old Portland cottages and the impressive Penysylvania castle you will be greeted with a beautiful view of the impressive ruin of Rufus Castle perched high up on the cliff.
-Rufus castle (or Bow and Arrow castle as it is known) is a ruin from the 1400s, although inaccesible, it is worth coming down to view.
-Continue on under the arch on the footpath and you will find one of the best views in Dorset, looking out over the picturesque Church Ope Cove and the clear blue sea.
-The area above Church Ope Cove really is one of the most beautiful places not just on the Isles of Portland but in the whole of Dorset to stop and rest for a picnic.
-If you fancy walking down the steep steps you can access the stone beach of Church Ope Cove.
-The beach of Church Ope Cove was once a sandy beach but is now covered in smooth stones, a product of Portlands quarrying history.
-You will also find St Andrews churchyard high up above the cove.
-This ancient monument which dates back to the 15th century is a step back in time and it is amazing to find the 15th century archway still standing.
-The church itself used to be the main church on Portland but after a number of landslips, it was allowed to return to nature and a replacement church built.
-St Andrews churchyard is more commonly known as Church Ope Cove Pirates graveyard due to the presence of a tomb showing a skull and crossbones emblem.
-It is often mistook as the grave of a Dorset pirate but history shows that around the time that the tomb was made, the skull and crossbones was a common feature to be found on tombstones and actually this 'pirate grave' has no relation to piracy at all.
-It is said that the first viking attack to reach Britains shores also occured on the beach of Church Ope Cove, making for a very interesting a varied past of this small Isles of Portland.
+Portland Museum and Church Ope Cove can be found close by on Portland.
+After visiting Portland Museum, if you carry on down the small alley that runs past quaint old Portland cottages and the impressive Pennsylvania castle you will be greeted with a beautiful view of the impressive ruin of Rufus Castle perched high up on the cliff.
+Rufus castle (or Bow and Arrow castle by its alternate name) is a ruin from the 1400s.
+The ruins are not accessible but you can catch a good view from the area above Church Ope Cove.
+A little further on, under the arch on the footpath and you will find one of the best views in Dorset, a view that looks out over the picturesque Church Ope Cove and the clear blue sea.
+The area above Church Ope Cove offers one of the best views in Dorset, you could be forgiven for thinking you were in the Mediterranean, its the ideal place to stop for a rest.
+If you fancy walking down the steep steps you can access the stone beach of Church Ope Cove, once a sandy beach but now covered in smooth stones, this is a product of Portland quarrying.
+St Andrews Churchyard is high up above the cove.
+A church has been on this site since Saxon times, the ruins of the bell tower date back to the 15th century.
+The church itself used to be the main church on Portland but after a number of landslips, a replacement church was built inland and St Andrews was left to ruin.
+St Andrews churchyard is commonly known as Church Ope Cove Pirates Graveyard due to the presence of a tomb showing a skull and crossbones emblem.

 Portland Bill